 Written by Jack Boardman

 The overhead squat is a challenging lift that may, at first feel more difficult without some practice and the right advice.
-Worry not, Crossfit athletes, Laura Faulkner and Kara Halliwell have got you covered.
+Worry not, functional fitness athletes, Laura Faulkner and Kara Halliwell have got you covered.

 Overhead squats help to increase your strength, mobility and stability.
 For many people, it’s important to note that, as this is an advanced move, it is something you should work towards a step at a time.
 As with a lot of lifts, the combination of force and weight can result in a serious injury if you don’t follow the right advice, learn your technique before you increase the volume you lift and advance at your own pace.